FatemeBameri/subset-selection-algorithms/README.md

 The summary notes file for the Minimum Redundancy and PatchCore papers.

 ### 3. `mynotes_CCS.pdf`
-he summary notes file of the CCS paper.
+The summary notes file of the CCS paper.

 ## Applications
 - Selecting diverse samples for machine learning